danthe1st/compile-time-json-parser/README.md

 * Enums
 * Wrapper classes for supported primitive types
 * Objects of classes annotated with `@GenerateJSON`
-* `Collection`s if they are not part of other collections or arrays
+* `Collection`s if they are not part of other collections or arrays, `Collections` of classes annotated with `@GenerateJSON` that contain collections are supported, however
 * Arrays

 ### Limitations